Glovo raises $168 million to expand its on-demand ‘anything, anywhere’ delivery platform

 Postmates, for its part, has given no indication that it intends to launch in any of Glovo’s existing markets anytime soon.
 So with another $168 million in the bank, Glovo can go about quietly expanding its presence in new markets without encroaching on Postmates’ lawn.

 “Our aim is to lead in every market we enter and provide an on-demand experience that delivers for our customers, Glovers [couriers], and partners,” Pierre added.
-“We believe innovations such as dark supermarkets, as well as our appetite to innovate to provide everything through one app for city dwellers, gives us a significant competitive advantage in the market for the year ahead.”
+“We believe innovations such as dark supermarkets, as well as our appetite to innovate to provide everything through one app for city dwellers, give us a significant competitive advantage in the market for the year ahead.”